Ayushi117/list-gsoc-organizations/README.md

 # list-gsoc-organizations
-It scrapes and list the organizations along with the technologies used by them.
+This code helps you list the organizations that joined GSOC 2016-2020 and lists the technologies used in them.<br> This may help you in shortlisting the organizations on the basis of your skill set.

+# Requirements
+python (3.7 or above) <br>
+asyncio <br>
+requests <br>
+BeautifulSoup <br>
+aiohttp <br>